 At the time of the plagues of Egypt, God was pleading for their salvation just as much as He was pleading for the Israelites’ salvation.
 As the Egyptians raced to catch the Israelites as they crossed the sea on dry land, Scripture says:

 “And it came to pass, that in the morning watch the LORD looked unto the host of the Egyptians through the pillar of fire and of the cloud, and troubled the host of the Egyptians, And took off their chariot wheels, that they drave them heavily: so that the Egyptians said, Let us flee from the face of Israel; for the LORD fighteth for them against the Egyptians.”
-(Exodus 14:24-25).
+(Exodus 14:24-25)

 According to the view of the Egyptians, God was trying to slow them down in order to drown them, but this is not how God’s righteousness works.
 God was slowing them down in order for them to think twice and turn around so they would not drown.
 God and His angels were there to save life, not to kill.

 In all of these plagues God was pleading for both the Israelites and the Egyptians to turn away from the false gods of Egypt and to trust Him; for “none of them that trust in Him shall be desolate.”